uqbar-project/arena/arena-core/README.md

 * **JDK 1.7**: currently it doesn't work out-of-the-box with Java8
 * **Scala 2.11**  <<<< recently migrated from 2.10 on Oct 4 2014.

+**Note:** *We are currently working on it, but we still don't have a C.I. in order to deploy new versions of artifacts every time someone pushes a change to master.
+So, this means that, every time you push something, you'll also need to manually deploy it with "mvn deploy".
+This also means that, probably, for now, if you want to have it all working straight right after checkout, then, go ahead and check out ALL projects listed below, instead of just picking some of them.*

 ## Checkout Projects/Repos.

 It's useful to create a folder to hold all the repos (projects), but well, optional: